jimbojetset/BBC_MODEL_B/README.md

 - `Tape Player` toggles the cassette hardware and tape controls.
 - `Hayes Modem` enables the modem and its front-panel LEDs.
+- `Printer` connects an Epson FX-80-compatible dot-matrix printer to the BBC printer port and opens its paper display and controls.
 - `Disc Drive 0` and `Disc Drive 1` enable or remove each physical drive.
 - `6502 Co-Processor` enables the Tube hardware.
 Use `Ctrl-BREAK` after changing it so the BBC sees the new machine.